Country

 United States

-Sixteen-agency intelligence community overseen by the Director of National Intelligence, built around a foreign/domestic split.
+Seventeen-agency intelligence community overseen by the Director of National Intelligence, built around a foreign/domestic split.

-The United States Intelligence Community (IC) is a federation of sixteen separate organizations under the Director of National Intelligence (DNI), a coordinating role created in 2004 after the 9/11 Commission identified failures of inter-agency information sharing.
+The United States Intelligence Community (IC) is a federation of seventeen separate organizations under the Director of National Intelligence (DNI), a coordinating role created in 2004 after the 9/11 Commission identified failures of inter-agency information sharing.

 US intelligence operates under a denser body of statutory and judicial oversight than most peer democracies, including the Foreign Intelligence Surveillance Court, the Senate Select Committee on Intelligence, and the House Permanent Select Committee on Intelligence.
 The history of that oversight, and the recurring pattern of agencies operating beyond it, is the substance of these pages.